Semaphor

 Response Format

-Both query tools accept a response_format parameter:
+Both query tools accept response_format:

 Tips